Diagrams.net: Diagramly / draw.io / diagrams.net (2011–present)

-draw.io

-In 2012, after removing the remaining use of Java applets from its web app, the service rebranded as draw.io because the ".io suffix is a lot cooler than .ly", said co-founder David Benson in a 2012 interview.
+In 2012, after discontinuing the use of Java applets within the application, the service was rebranded as draw.io.
+Co-founder David Benson explained in a 2012 interview that the name was changed because the ".io suffix is a lot cooler than .ly".

-diagrams.net

-In February 2020, the company announced on its blog that the hosted version of the web application would move from "draw.io" to the "diagrams.net" domain, citing a security incident with the .io top-level domain.
-The company also remarked that "the islands which should own the domain suffix, don’t, thanks to a wonderful piece of modern day British Imperialism."
+In February 2020, the company announced on its blog that the project website would be moving from the "draw.io" domain to "drawio.com", while the reference implementation of the web application would move to the "diagrams.net" domain.
+They explained that the move was a precautionary response to a security incident with the .io top-level domain, and also remarked that "the islands which should own the domain suffix, don’t, thanks to a wonderful piece of modern day British Imperialism."
 The move was completed a month later.
 The software library, file format, and integrated services remain branded as "drawio".

-In August 2024, starting with version 24.7.8, the company briefly replaced the Apache 2.0 license with a modified Apache 2.0 license, to include a clause prohibiting the use of the software in Atlassian's Confluence and Jira products, to protect sales of their own Confluence integration.
+Starting in August 2024 with draw.io version 24.7.8, the company added a clause to the product's Apache 2.0 license that prohibited use of the software in Atlassian Confluence and Jira products; this was done to protect sales of their own Confluence integration.
 The project reverted to the Apache 2.0 license by December 2024 with version 25.0.2.

 In December 2024, the company replaced some source files in its GitHub repository with minified versions.
 It is not open source and will generally not accept patches from non-maintainers.

+Features

+Diagrams can be saved as XML files for later editing.
+Finished diagrams can be exported to a variety of formats, including vector (SVG) and raster (JPEG, PNG) images, PDF documents, or as embedded HTML.